-- 1) Paper must be a Microsoft Word typed document, double-spaced, font style Times New Roman, font size 12, with 1" margins, include page numbers. - 2) Have a separate title/cover page with your name, complete course code, complete course title, creative title for paper, relevant picture/image, semester, and professor's name (Dr. M. Tiamiyu).
-Do not include any page number on this page; your page numbering (i.e., page 1) should begin on the page following your title page (i.e., the main body of your paper). - 3) Briefly reflect upon program participants (i.e., interactions with mentees, mentors, school staff, etc.) and program process.
-Keeping a journal should be useful here. - 4) In your paper if need be, refer to your mentee by first name only (for confidentiality do not include last name). - 5) Integrate brief relevant information from your journal entries, AND more importantly, research findings from your self-identified readings (i.e., EMPIRICALLY-based journal articles from a research database such as PsycINFO) pertaining to a chosen research topic related to your mentoring and tutoring experience, in your reflection paper.
-Remember to include your citations in the body of your paper following the APA, Publications Manual Style Guide (6th Edition). - 6) End your reflection paper with minimum one page of ways in which a university community can collaborate with its surrounding community (i.e. community groups or agencies) to address your chosen research topic.
-That is, give creative suggestions as to how these various communities could work together, NOT separately, to address issues related to your research topic. - 7) Have one separate APA-style reference page (with the title, "References") to list your journal articles (exclude the reference for your picture/image from the Internet on your title page).
-Follow the APA, Publications Manual Style Guide (6th Edition).
-You can use a relevant link that I have posted on our Blackboard course Web site to gain access to a site that illustrates how to cite your journal article references in the body of your paper and on your reference page, using APA style.
-Note that if your search for relevant literature via a database leads you to the Internet, copying and pasting the link ONLY to your reference page will not be acceptable; you need to also give the complete reference information.
-(Minimum number of references = 6.) - 8) Your final submission/document will be minimum nine pages and maximum ten pages (i.e., a title page, minimum seven-page main body of submission, and a reference page). - 9) Your reflection paper will be graded on content (what you write, organization, logic, clarity, etc.) and creativity.
-(Do not just describe what you did with your mentees and your topic; look at the big picture -- interpret your experience, apply knowledge gained from the journal articles you read and your experience). - 10) Your submission is due on Thursday, April 17, 2014 at 5:00 PM via our Blackboard course Web site (Assignment tool; as an attachment).
-You can submit your paper as from 5:00 PM on Monday, April 14, 2014.
-Emailed papers or hardcopies of papers will NOT be accepted. - P.S.: You lose 4 points for each day you make your submission after the due date with no acceptable excuse documentation (documentation must cover April 14 to the day before you make your submission). - 11) Submit hardcopies of your attendance vouchers (which should be stapled together with a stapler at the top left-hand corner) at the wrap-up session.
-The wrap-up session will be at St. Pius X School on Tuesday, April 22. - P.S.: You lose points for not following the above criteria.
-Without acceptable excuse documentation, you also lose 4 points for each day that you do not submit your attendance vouchers at St. Pius X School on Tuesday, April 22.
+1) Paper must be a Microsoft Word typed document, double-spaced, font style Times New Roman, font size 12, with 1" margins, include page numbers.

+2) Have a separate title/cover page with your name, complete course code, complete course title, creative title for paper, relevant picture/image, semester, and professor's name (Dr. M. Tiamiyu).
+Do not include any page number on this page; your page numbering (i.e., page 1) should begin on the page following your title page (i.e., the main body of your paper).

+3) Briefly reflect upon program participants (i.e., interactions with mentees, mentors, school staff, etc.) and program process.
+Keeping a journal could be useful here.

+4) In your paper if need be, refer to your mentee by first name only (for confidentiality do not include last name).

+5) Integrate brief relevant information from your journal entries (if kept), AND more importantly, findings from your self-identified readings pertaining to a chosen research topic related to your mentoring and tutoring experience, in your reflection paper.
+Remember to include your citations in the body of your paper.

+6) Have one separate reference page (with the title, "References") to list your sources (include the page number, e.g., 6, if the body of your paper consists of 5 pages).

+7) Your final submission will be minimum seven pages (i.e., a title page, minimum five-page main body of submission, and a reference page).
+Note that the main body of submission can be more than five pages, depending on your topic.

+8) Your reflection paper will be graded on content (what you write, organization, logic, clarity, etc.) and creativity.
+(Do not just describe what you did with your mentees and your topic; look at the big picture -- interpret your experience, apply knowledge gained from the sources you read and your experience).

+9) Your submission is due on Thursday, December 4, 2014 at 5:00 PM via our Blackboard course Web site (Assignment tool; as an attachment).
+You can submit your paper as from 5:00 PM on Monday, December 1, 2014.
+Emailed papers or hardcopies of papers will NOT be accepted.

+P.S.: You lose 4 points for each day you make your submission after the due date with no acceptable excuse documentation (documentation must cover December 1 to the day before you make your submission).

+10) Your last week of mentoring at St. Pius School is the week of December 1.
+Please plan accordingly (i.e., give your teacher partners and mentees a heads-up).

+11) Submit hardcopies of your attendance vouchers (which should be stapled together with a stapler at the top left-hand corner) at the wrap-up session.
+The wrap-up session will be at St. Pius X School on Tuesday, December 9.

+12) You lose points for not following the above criteria.
+Without acceptable excuse documentation, you also lose 4 points for each day that you do not submit your attendance vouchers at St. Pius X

+School on Tuesday, December 9.